-Our TAP technology is a novel approach to the treatment of cancer.
-None of our TAP product candidates has obtained regulatory approval and all of them are in early stages of development.
-Our most advanced TAP product candidates are only in the Phase I or Phase I/II stage of clinical trials.
-Our TAP product candidates may not prove to be safe, effective or commercially viable treatments for cancer and our TAP technology may not result in any meaningful benefits to our current or potential collaborative partners.
+Our TAP technology yields novel anticancer product candidates for the treatment of cancer.
+No TAP product candidate has obtained regulatory approval and all of them are in early stages of development.
+The most advanced TAP product candidates are only in the Phase I or Phase I/II stage of clinical trials.
+Our/our collaborators' TAP product candidates may not prove to be safe, effective or commercially viable treatments for cancer and our TAP technology may not result in any meaningful benefits to our current or potential collaborative partners.
 Furthermore, we are aware of only one antibody-drug conjugate that has obtained FDA approval and is based on technology similar to our TAP technology.
 If our TAP technology fails to generate product candidates that are safe, effective and commercially viable treatments for cancer, and fails to obtain FDA approval, our business is likely to be severely harmed.